derivexyz/lyra-scripts/README.md

 # Lyra Scripts

-Scripts built for the Lyra protocol:
+A series of scripts built for the Lyra protocol.

+Scripts:

 - `/src/rewards` scripts for off-chain allocation of $LYRA in various reward programs
 - `/src/pools` scripts for calculation of AMM statistics